-The United States uses a lot of energy- over 2.8 million dollars worth of energy each minute, 24 hours a day, every day of the year.
-With less than five percent of the world's population, we consume a little less than one-fifth (16.88 percent) of the world's energy.
-We are not alone among industrialized nations; average-world energy use per person continues to grow at a rate of approximately 10% per year, while population also continues to increase.
+The United States uses a lot of energy- over 2.1 million dollars worth of energy each minute, 24 hours a day, every day of the year.
+With less than five percent of the world's population, we consume a little less than one-fifth (17.35 percent) of the world's energy.
+We are not alone among industrialized nations; average-world energy use per person continues to grow in many countries, while population also continues to increase.

-The average American consumes 3.91 times the world average per capita consumption of energy.
+The average American consumes 4.02 times the world average per capita consumption of energy.
 Every time we fill up our vehicles or open our utility bills, we are reminded of the economic impacts of energy.